-Candidates must hold an offer of admission for a graduate course at the University of Cambridge in order to be considered for the bursary.
-Candidates should thus submit their application to the Graduate Admissions Office at the earliest possible opportunity.
+Candidates must hold an offer of admission for a postgraduate course at the University of Cambridge in order to be considered for the bursary.
+Candidates should thus submit their application to the Postgraduate Admissions Office at the earliest possible opportunity.
 To do so, please visit http://www.graduate.study.cam.ac.uk/

 Once you have applied to the University of Cambridge, please complete the MPhil Bursary application form, and send it to the College along with the following documents in PDF format:

 - application to the University of Cambridge